 What is the maintenance of natural pools like?

-But if ecological pools do not contain chlorine or any other chemicals, then what does their maintenance consist of?
+But, if ecological pools do not contain chlorine or any other type of chemical, then what does their maintenance consist of?

-In this article we will explain how to carry out the optimal maintenance of a natural swimming pool so that you know everything that is involved.
+In this article we will explain how to perform the optimal maintenance of a natural pool so that you know everything that this involves.

 But first, you will see exactly what these pools are, how they can benefit you and the importance of regular maintenance.